Tubs-Pluginz/docs/docs/VelocityPteroPower/0-9-4/configuration.md

 *   **Example:** `idleStartShutdownTime: 300`

 ### `playerStartCooldown`
-*   **Description:** The cooldown period (in seconds) a player must wait before they can initiate the start of another server (either by attempting to connect to an offline server or by using the `/ptero start` command).
+*   **Description:** The cooldown period (in seconds) a player must wait before they can initiate the start of another server, does not work for the `/ptero start` command.
 *   **Type:** `Integer` (seconds)
 *   **Default:** `10`
 *   **Example:** `playerStartCooldown: 10`